stefan22/rwd/resone.md

-#### using fonts responsively
-choosing the right metric is critical for responsive interfaces
+### choosing the right metric is critical for responsive interfaces

 + ***pixels***
 pixels are an absolute unit of measurement - meaning they are the same size regardless of the size of anything else.